bmdavis419/river/README.md

 - mutations are awesome in tanstack query, i want them for streams
 - rpc >>>>>>
 - streams are a pain to consume out of the box (readers and encoders and raw fetch and type casting and more annoying shit)

-### FEATURES TODO/IN PROGRESS

-- more robust error handling on both client and server. want to do something similar to trpc's `TRPCError`
-- stream resumability support. need to figure out a good way to dump the stream to a persistent store so we can easily resume later **will require api changes**
-- "waitUntil" support. this pretty much goes hand and hand with stream resumability

-## docs for: `0.2.0`

-_see the examples for more detailed usage, these api's will change..._

 ### helper types